KinsonDigital/Velaptor/.github/PULL_REQUEST_TEMPLATE/preview-release-pr-template.md

   </details>

 - [ ] A https://github.com/KinsonDigital/Velaptor/labels/%F0%9F%9A%80Preview%20Release label has been added to this PR.

+- [ ] Project assigned matches the project of the associated issue.

+- [ ] Milestone assigned matches the milestone of the associated issue.

 - [ ] A QA issue has been created and manual QA testing has been performed for the changes being released.